 Why do we get angry?

-The purpose of meditation is to get an indisputable understanding and experience of BLISS.
+The purpose of meditation is to get an irrevocable understanding and experience of the SELF, the blissful eternal awareness.
 Meditation begins with the knowledge of the principles governing the mind.
 It progresses toward the state of Blissfully Free Existence through contemplation on these principles.
 Right contemplation involves chewing and digesting.
 It makes the principles run in one’s veins and arteries.
 As contemplation progresses, transcendence is experienced – transcendence of one’s own mind.
 In this state, the experience of the Absolute Awareness as one’s true identity is attained.

 Meditation is a science – of the internal nature.
 The principles of meditation are called Truths because, like any other scientific study, they can be demonstrated through right experimentation.
 These Truths are eternally and universally undeniable.
 Those who try to argue against their validity don’t know what they are arguing for or against.
 They have extremely shallow understanding as the perspectives used to arrive at this understanding are very flippant.

 Meditation is an objective as well as subjective science.
 It is objective because its results are globally experientiable.
 It is subjective because it involves the growth of your understanding and views; and most people here are so attached to theirs that they don’t accept that any such growth is possible.
 Even when some of them appear to be accepting, it is mostly a lip-service only.